WISPR passive acoustic sensor

 These instructions are for the third generation WISPR3 recorder installed on a Seaglider

-Before a mission
+Program for a mission

-Specific settings for the WISPR system itself (sampling rate, gain, etc) are set via a wispr.txt file stored on the WISPR memory cards.
+Specific settings for the WISPR system (sampling rate, gain, etc) are set via a wispr.txt file stored on the WISPR memory (microSD) or set manually through direct serial communications.
 These must be set before a mission when the Seaglider is opened up and being refurbished and prepped for the mission.
+If no wispr.txt is present, a default wispr.txt file will be created when WISPR powers on.

 WISPR 3.0 configuration